 For the Annual Christmas party the whole place was decorated with holly, plants, ivy, lanterns, banners and a big tree.
 Captain Jessop made his normal presentation of tobacco and snuff and the evening concert was given by the Netherthong Church choir.

-On Shrove Tuesday in 1906 the Parish Church choir paid a visit and gave the inmates the usual Shrovetide entertainment.
+On Shrove Tuesday in 1906, the Parish Church choir paid a visit and gave the inmates the usual Shrovetide entertainment.
 The following month, Dr. Marriott Cook visited the Workhouse to make an inspection on behalf of the Commissioners on Lunacy.
 He reported that at the time of his visit there were 34 men and 25 women classed and detained as imbeciles.
-3 of the women were in bed and looked comfortable.
+Three of the women were in bed and looked comfortable.
 The remainder were in good health and in the wards specially set apart for them.
 Their clothing was suitable, bed and bedding well kept and they seemed to be on good terms with the attendants.
 A number were usefully employed and most were taken for weekly walks beyond the grounds.
-He noted that a fire main had been laid, there were 8 hydrants around the building, a shelter had been placed in the women’s court and that telephonic communication had been installed in the house.
+He noted that a fire main had been laid, there were eight hydrants around the building, a shelter had been placed in the women’s court and that telephonic communication had been installed in the house.

 The Board of Guardians received a letter from the engineer at Deanhouse asking for an increase in salary, a ½ day holiday a week and a Sunday off once a month.
 He said his present hours were 72/week.

 In April 1907, the Board of Guardians received a letter from Mr. Heastie resigning because of bad health.
 His wife also resigned, 15 applications were received for the post of master / matron and in June Mr. and Mrs. Hoyle were appointed.
 Miss M.Barton, the assistant matron, resigned.
 Miss Hughes of the Leeds Union Workhouse infirmary was appointed assistant nurse.